goopscoop/ga-react-tutorial/Notes/5-settingUpRedux.md

 When you begin working on your own apps, you might find other middleware useful as well, including `redux-thunk` and `redux-promise`, but for the sake of this project, we're going to be sticking to the logger middleware only.

+## 2. Setup

-2. Now we need to setup our app to handle Redux.
+Now we need to setup our app to handle Redux.
 There's a little boilerplating involved that you just need to do every time you fit an app with redux, so we're going to keep it simple this time.

 The first thing we need to do is configure our redux store.
 Create a new file in the within `/src/` called `redux`.
 Within this folder, create a new file called `configureStore.js`.